ebonnal/streamable/README.md

 ```

 It has an optional `concurrency: int` parameter to execute the function concurrently (threads) while preserving the order.

+There is also an async counterpart operation called `.aforeach` to run coroutines concurrently (`asyncio`).

 ## `.filter`
 Filters elements based on a predicate function.